GavinJiacheng/Chess-Online_and_AI/README.md

 # Bugs:
 It still has many bugs in the server.
 Sometimes it cannot send messages to clients.
 </br>It has a bug in AI when the AI only has two possible turns left.

+If you find where these bugs in my code, I will be very appreciated for your help!